staltz/staltz.com/_posts/2016-02-08-reducer-pattern-in-cyclejs.md

   })
 {% endhighlight %}

-This produces a stream of reducer functions, which we can then [merge all together](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L184-L189) to get just one stream of modifier functions.
+This produces a stream of reducer functions, which we can then [merge all together](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L184-L189) to get just one stream of reducer functions.

-The stream of modifier functions is then “reduced” with the [fold operator](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L204).
+The stream of reducer functions is then “reduced” with the [fold operator](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L204).
 This is how state is accumulated over time.

 {% highlight js %}
 reducer$.fold((acc, reducer) => reducer(acc), state)